 7. Use sponges and chalk to turn your driveway into a bull’s-eye target game.

+Here’s a Dollar Tree craft for kids that’s cool and cheap.
 Cut up sponges and use a large sewing needle to string them onto stretchy cord.
-Soak the sponges in water, and your kids will stay cool while playing outside!
+Soak the sponges in water and your kids will stay cool while playing outside.

-9. Set up carnival games in your backyard using nothing but dollar store finds.
+9. Set up carnival games in your backyard using Dollar Tree toys and plastic cups.

-10. Make a table lantern using glow sticks, dish detergent and a Mason jar.
+10. Make an affordable table lantern using glow sticks, dish soap, and a Mason jar.

-11. Use finger shooters to hit a target.
+11. Use the Dollar Tree toy finger shooters to hit a target.

 12. Make a paint-mixing station using a vegetable tray.

-You can also use a veggie tray to play with “goop.”
-Cornstarch, water and food coloring makes great “goop” that’s easier to clean up than paint and doesn’t stain clothes.
+I love this idea for a quick art party.
+Create a Dollar Tree craft for kids — a paint palette — using a plastic vegetable tray.
+You can also use a veggie tray to play with “goop,” which is cornstarch, water, and food coloring.
+It’s easier to clean up than paint and doesn’t stain clothes.

-13. Pre-pack “busy bags” with dollar store items to give your kids when they’re bored.
+13. Prepack “busy bags” with Dollar Tree toys to give your kids when they’re bored.

-14. Put together a craft box by filling a tub with art supplies.
+14. Put together a Dollar Tree craft box by filling a tub with art supplies.

-15. Play tic-tac-toe with a shower curtain, tape and frisbees.
+15. Play tic-tac-toe with a dollar store toy, a shower curtain, and tape.

 16. Fill a hanging shoe organizer with things to entertain your kids on a road trip.

-17. Use sharpies and a shower curtain to make your own play mat.
+17. Use markers and a shower curtain to make your own dollar store craft idea — an erasable play mat.

 19. Use a butterfly net to see what you can catch.

-20. Buy grow toys to start a fake aquarium.
+20. Buy dollar store toys that grow to start a fake aquarium.